Tertiary education providers in Australia and New Zealand are issuing certified digital documents to their students and graduates.

 Viewing and verifying the PDF file

-This is the copy of the original document issued by the university and should not be relied upon for verification purposes.
+This is the copy of the original document issued by the education providerand should not be relied upon for verification of currency.
+Please request the document owner to provide a link to the online document if you need to verify the current status of the document.

 - you are using the most recent version of Adobe Acrobat Reader (not your browser),